shipdocs/bastion-firewall/CONTRIBUTING.md

 ## License

-By contributing to Douane Firewall, you agree that your contributions will be licensed under the GPLv3 license.
+By contributing to Bastion Firewall, you agree that your contributions will be licensed under the GPLv3 license.

 ---

-Thank you for contributing to Douane Firewall! 🚀
+Thank you for contributing to Bastion Firewall! 🚀
             - src_ip: Source IP address
             - dest_ip: Destination IP address
             - dest_port: Destination port